 Another good reason you want them to fit is that you might end with lots of pressure in the groin area if you get the wrong size.
 Also, you don’t want to finish your training with groin pain from tight compression shorts.

-Here’s a quick guide to wearing compression shorts whenever you have the chance:
+Here’s a quick guide to wearing MMA spandex shorts whenever you have the chance:

 - Measure Your Waist Size: Your waist measurement is what will determine your underwear size in general, including MMA compression shorts sizing.
 For example, if your waist measurement is around 32 inches, you should order size L (30.5 – 32 inches).